 RELATED: Understanding Challenges Around Filling Entry Level Positions

 Keep in mind that the job postings you disseminate across various job platforms may be an entry-level recruits’ first impression of you.
 With this in mind, it’s important that you put your best foot forward and to make sure that you’re speaking directly to this demographic and that you’ll stand out from the countless other companies who are targetting them.
 Remember that entry-level talent may be new to the professional world and will need a little more guidance and explanation than more senior-level candidates.
 They may not know anything about your company or even much about the industry yet, so avoid any fancy jargon that could confuse them or send them clicking the “back” button on their browser.

 Craft job postings that are fun, easy to read, and informative about the experience they will have with your company culture and work environment.
 Use bullet points to break down the skills you are looking for, what value you will provide them, and what opportunities they will have to learn and develop on the job.
 You may also list both minimum and preferred qualifications to help applicants self-assess their odds of getting the job.

 3. Use Tech and Social Media to Target Talent

 Did you know that more than 34% of Millennials regularly use Instagram and that 28% use Snapchat?
 LinkedIn, Facebook and Twitter also remain valuable resources for social recruiting, with the ability to search for talent by alma mater, send direct messages, use hashtags, or create targeted ads and landing pages based on geography and demography.
-There are also a number of software options available that use algorithms to scrape recruits’ social profiles and online portfolios to help you make better-informed hiring decisions that will turn into long-term retention and advancement.
+There are also a number of AI software options available that use algorithms to scrape recruits’ social profiles and online portfolios to help you make better-informed hiring decisions that will turn into long-term retention and advancement.